deshowa/DDS_case_study_2/Chulwalar_case_study_and_economic_forecast.md

 ## [1] 0.2242922
 ```

-##### We do not have alot of metadata about this variabe, but it has a similar trend to the independent sentiment survey.
+##### We do not have alot of metadata about this variable, but it has a similar trend to the independent sentiment survey.
 ##### No strong relationship here (R = 0.22).

 ##### **Inflation**